Glossary Project: Due weekly, 14 times this semester, for COMD 1100 and ENG 1101

-Throughout the semester, we will place a great deal of importance on defining words, both terminology that will help us describe, analyze, and discuss our reading and writing, and vocabulary that will help us better understand the material we encounter.
-To complete this project, each week you will choose a word that you encounter in our assigned readings, on the course site, in our class or office-hour discussions, or in research materials for this course, and write a blog post in which you do the following:
+Throughout the semester, we will place a great deal of importance on defining words, both terminology that will help us describe, analyze, and discuss our observations, readings, discussions, writing, and design work and vocabulary that will help us better understand the materials we encounter.
+To complete this project, each week you will choose a word that you encounter in assigned readings, in course documents, on the course site, in our class or office-hour discussions, or in research materials for this course, and write a blog post in which you do the following:

 - include only the word in the subject line of the post

-- in the post, provide the word and its part of speech (noun, verb, adjective, etc)
+- in the post, start by including the word again and its part of speech (noun, verb, adjective, etc)

-- define it, making sure you’re using the most appropriate definition, which might not be the first one listed in the dictionary
+- add the definition, making sure you’re using the most appropriate definition, which might not be the first one listed in the dictionary

-- cite the source of your definition–I recommend Merriam-Webster’s dictionary, although you might need to consult a different kind of dictionary depending on the word (e.g. a field-specific dictionary, an urban dictionary, a foreign language dictionary, etc)
+- link to and cite the source of your definition–in general I recommend Merriam-Webster’s dictionary, although you might need to consult a different kind of dictionary depending on the word (e.g. a field-specific dictionary, an urban dictionary, a foreign language dictionary, etc)

-- explain for the readers of our site the written or spoken passage now that you understand the word.
+- explain for the readers of our site (us, plus visitors) the written or spoken passage now that you understand the word.
+Understanding the word might also help you understand the tone of the passage.
+In your own words, state what the author or speaker conveys.
+If you need to define more than one word in the passage, please do, in a separate post.
 It is not acceptable to merely write “Now I understand the passage because I understand what this word means.”
 If you do, you will not get credit for that entry.